Who we are

 The Salvation Army has a long history of offering support to people who are vulnerable or in need.
 We don't judge or condemn.
 We just help.

-We know that things are getting hard for people - especially with cost of living rising - and we are finding that more families, people experiencing homelessness, students and older people are coming to us for support.
+We know that things are getting hard for people - especially since COVID-19 happened - and we are finding that more families, people experiencing homelessness, students and older people are coming to us for support.
 Our focus is on giving people a hand up, not a handout.

 Working with other local agencies, we signpost appropriate services for assistance and advice; housing support, food parcels, drug and alcohol misuse, or any other issues.
 On a more basic level, we offer a provision of clothing to individuals in need and have a small amount of blankets that we can hand out when needed.
 We will provide goods to families or individuals referred by local agencies.